lapinek/scripted-decision-logs/README.md

 It contains a function which accepts an array of log messages to be displayed in a pop-up window and/or in the login screen during an authentication journey.

+In addition, the log messages will be optionally outputted with the `logger.error(String message)` method.

 The pop-up window can continuously display the log data from the parent window, and serve as a log tailing tool.
-The log data presentation and appearance are easy to change with basic JavaScript and CSS; see comments in the function code for additional details.
+The log data presentation and appearance are easy to change with basic JavaScript and CSS.

 You will need to allow pop-ups for your AM origin.

+Optionally, you can control presence of the log data in the user interface with a URL query string parameter `&debug=true`.
+This can be enabled by providing the `useDebugParameter` option in the function call.

+See comments in the function code for additional details.

 ## Authentication Journey Example